Vistabella del Maestrat

-Vistabella del Maestrat in Valencian or Vistabella del Maestrazgo in Spanish is a municipality in the comarca of Alt Maestrat, Castellon, Valencia, Spain.
-It is bordered by the municipalities of Vilafranca, Benassal, Culla, Benafigos, Atzeneta del Maestrat, Xodos, y Villahermosa in the province of Castellon; and Mosqueruela y Puertomingalvo in the province of Teruel.
+Vistabella del Maestrat (/ca-valencia/; Vistabella del Maestrazgo /es/) is a municipality in the comarca of Alt Maestrat, Castellon, Valencia, Spain.
+It is bordered by the municipalities of Vilafranca, Benassal, Culla, Benafigos, Atzeneta del Maestrat, Xodos, and Villahermosa in the province of Castellon; and Mosqueruela y Puertomingalvo in the province of Teruel.

-It is located in "El macizo de Penyagolosa" and it is the highest municipality in the Valencian Community with 1,249 m of altitude.
+It is located in El massís de Penyagolosa and it is the highest municipality in the Valencian Community with 1,246 m of altitude.